AI strategy and leadership

 What this means if you cannot access the programme

-You cannot buy your way into the Anthropic-Blackstone programme.
-The deployment model is not available at mid-market scale.
-That is the accurate reading of your access situation.
+You can't buy your way into the Anthropic-Blackstone programme.
+The deployment model isn't available at mid-market scale.
+That's the accurate reading of your access situation.

-But the constraint Jon Gray named — the scarcity of people who can take frontier AI and make it work inside a real business — is not a constraint that only affects PE-backed firms at $1.5bn scale.
-It is the same constraint you are navigating at 300 employees, or 500, or 800.
+The constraint Jon Gray named — the scarcity of people who can take frontier AI and make it work inside a real business — isn't PE-exclusive.
+It's the same constraint you're navigating at 300 employees, or 500, or 800.

-The firms inside the Blackstone programme have a structural advantage: forward-deployed Anthropic engineers working inside their operations.
+Firms inside the Blackstone programme have an advantage that's built in: forward-deployed Anthropic engineers working inside their operations.
 Not consultants presenting slides from the outside.
-Engineers embedded in the workflows, accelerating implementation at a pace that is structurally unavailable to their competitors who are figuring it out independently.
+Engineers embedded in the workflows, accelerating implementation at a pace that's unavailable to competitors figuring it out independently.

 Some of those competitors are your competitors.

 In practice, this looks like a 350-person manufacturer with a Copilot rollout, a marketing pilot, and no answer to the question: "Which workflows would we trust an agent to run end-to-end this year?"
-If that is your situation, you are exactly inside the constraint Jon Gray named.
-You just have not registered yourself in it yet.
+If that's your situation, you're exactly inside the constraint Jon Gray named.
+You just haven't registered yourself in it yet.

 A 350-person manufacturer with a Copilot rollout and no answer to 'which workflows would we trust an agent to run end-to-end?' is exactly inside the constraint Jon Gray named — they just haven't registered themselves in it yet.

-The gap created by the Blackstone programme is not a gap between enterprise and mid-market in terms of whether the problem exists.
+The gap the Blackstone programme creates isn't a gap between enterprise and mid-market in terms of whether the problem exists.
 The problem is identical.
 The gap is in the access route to solving it — and in the pace at which implementation is accelerating for firms with that access.

 The work that makes implementation engineering useful

 Anthropic's forward-deployed engineers need to know what to build.
-That is the operating constraint the programme does not resolve on its own.
+That's the operating constraint the programme doesn't resolve on its own.

 Anthropic is currently hiring forward-deployed engineers at £225k salary bands.
-I would be a top applicant for those roles.
 I work with mid-market teams instead — because the access gap is the constraint, not the engineering.

-The decision about what to implement — which workflows to redesign, which processes are ready for AI, where the organisation's current state creates leverage and where it creates risk — is strategic and diagnostic work.
-It is not engineering work.
+Deciding what to implement — which workflows to redesign, which processes are ready for AI, where the organisation's current state creates leverage and where it creates risk — is strategic and diagnostic work.
+It's not engineering work.
 Engineers execute well against a clear brief.
-They do not substitute for the decisions that produce one.
+They don't substitute for the decisions that produce one.

 "Engineers execute well against a clear brief.
 They do not substitute for the decisions that produce one."

-Most mid-market firms have not done that work yet.
+Most mid-market firms haven't done that work yet.
 They have Copilot licences and a pilot or two: an emerging sense that AI matters without a clear picture of what the business needs AI to do.
-That is a normal place to be in May 2026.
-It is not a safe place to stay.
+That's a normal place to be in May 2026.
+It's not a safe place to stay.

-That layer — strategic clarity about what to build, diagnostic work to determine whether the organisation is ready, and the sequencing that turns intention into a brief — precedes implementation engineering.
-We run this in production: our own multi-agent platform, Katelyn, is the evidence that this layer is achievable at mid-market scale.
+Strategic clarity about what to build, diagnostic work to assess whether the organisation is ready, the sequencing that turns intention into a brief — all of it precedes implementation engineering.
+We run this in production: our own multi-agent platform, Katelyn, is the evidence this layer is achievable at mid-market scale.

-The sequencing is: strategy and diagnosis first, then implementation.
+Strategy and diagnosis first, then implementation.
 That sequence is available to mid-market firms now.
-The Anthropic-Blackstone programme accelerates the back half of that sequence for its members.
-The front half is where mid-market leaders have the most to gain, and where most have not yet started.
+The Anthropic-Blackstone programme accelerates the back half for its members.
+The front half is where mid-market leaders have the most to gain, and where most haven't yet started.

 Some mid-market firms engage us through advisory retainers to do exactly that work — at £4k–£7k per month, rather than the £225k of a permanent hire or the price tag of a Goldman-tier partner.
 The engagement diagnoses what to automate first, maps how AI agents currently see you, and frames the board case — the decisions an implementation engineer needs before code is written, not the engineering itself.

-That sequencing — strategy and diagnosis before engineering — is the layer the Anthropic-Blackstone programme presupposes but does not deliver.
+Strategy and diagnosis before engineering: that's the layer the Anthropic-Blackstone programme presupposes but doesn't deliver.

 What we read this as